 Costs vary greatly depending on the case, the area you live, and your veterinary practice.
 Your vet should always happily provide you with a breakdown of the price estimate.

-This is why pet insurance is so important, because something as seemingly benign or common as a grass seed can rack up to thousands of pounds in severe cases.
+is so important, because something as seemingly benign or common as a grass seed can rack up to thousands of pounds in severe cases.

 What can I do to protect my pup and prevent getting grass seeds in dog paws and ears?